canonical/k8s-snap/docs/src/tutorial/add-remove-nodes.md

 sudo snap install --edge --classic k8s
 ```

-From the worker node machine, use the `join-cluster` command.
+From the worker node machine, use the `join-cluster` command and pass the token as the last argument.

 ```
 sudo k8s kubectl join-cluster eyJu...XX0=